 NuFace Fix is a miniature line-smoothing device that uses gentle microcurrent energy to target fine lines around eyes and lips.
 It comes with Fix Serum, which instantly makes skin firm and smooth due to its potent ionic formula.
 In a way, NuFace Fix is comparable to Trinity Elle attachment due to its functionality.
 So if you are considering purchasing Trinity microcurrent device with the attachments, you won’t need NuFace Fix.
 However, NuFace Fix can be a great addition to NuFace Mini or as stand alone device.

 NuBody skin toning device is significantly larger in size and designed in comparison to other NuFace tools.
 It is designed with four large sphere-looking probes that produce gentle yet powerful microcurrent.
 Overall, it is great for toning and firming upper arms, buttocks, thighs, and abs, as well as overall body contouring.
+If you are interested in micro currents for body, see our round up of best microcurrent body machines.

 Contraindications For Use